 - Both apple cider vinegar and honey are home treatments for vertigo believed to have curative properties to relieve blood flow to the brain.
-Two parts honey and one part apple cider vinegar can prevent and treat vertigo symptoms.
+Two parts of honey and one part of apple cider vinegar can prevent and treat vertigo symptoms.

 Acupressure – popular natural treatment for vertigo

 Another form of treatment for vertigo at home is acupressure.
-Acupressure for vertigo is a natural treatment for vertigo that applies the same concepts as acupuncture, but it is without the needles.
+Acupressure for vertigo is a natural treatment for vertigo that applies the same concepts as acupuncture, but it is without needles.
 The goal of acupressure is to promote wellness and relaxation.
 It can help manage vertigo by stimulating pressure points throughout the body.